-Following this, the Ministry asked us to undertake a comprehensive evaluation of English learning, teaching and assessment from pre-school to pre-university levels.

-This assessment is now delivered, and aims to enable the Malaysian Government to set realistic and achievable targets for the future.
-The project has also provided baseline data which the Ministry can use to determine whether these targets are being met, and therefore whether its reform strategies are proving successful.
+Following this, the Ministry asked us to undertake a comprehensive evaluation of English learning, teaching and assessment from pre-school to pre-university levels to enable the Malaysian Government to set realistic and achievable targets for the future.
+This initial baseline study took place in 2013, with a follow-up evaluation study to measure the impact of educational reforms administered in 2017.

-The key aim of the evaluation was to benchmark student and teacher English language proficiency against international standards.
-Teachers were also benchmarked with regard to teaching knowledge and teaching practice.
-The role of a range of other factors such as the contexts of and attitudes towards learning, school location, school type, class specialisation and gender on language proficiency was explored and current national curricula, assessments and learning materials were reviewed.
+A key aim of the 2013 evaluation was to benchmark student and teacher English language proficiency against international standards.
+Teachers were also benchmarked with regard to international standards of teaching knowledge and teaching practice.
+The impact of a range of other factors on language proficiency such as the contexts of and attitudes towards learning, school location, school type, class specialisation and gender was explored, and current national curricula, assessments and learning materials were reviewed.

-A full report on our findings has been presented to the Malaysian Government, along with recommendations on how to further improve standards of English teaching, learning and assessment across the country.
+A full report on our findings was presented to the Malaysian Government, along with recommendations on how to further improve standards of English teaching, learning and assessment across the country.

 Key findings and recommendations were focused on three areas of the project - students, teachers and curricula, assessments and learning materials - with all recommendations linked to the transformational changes identified in the Malaysia Education Blueprint 2013-2025.
+Based on these, the Ministry produced The Roadmap 2015-2025 to make the goals for English language education reform explicit, and entered into a 5-year collaboration plan with Cambridge English in order to realise those goals.